 Business Etiquette Importance given to formal greetings and respect Emphasis on efficiency and results-oriented approach

+When it comes to work culture, there is a significant difference between India and America.
 India's work culture is known for its unique and exclusive characteristics that set it apart from other cultures.
-One significant aspect that influences Indian work culture is the strong influence of traditions and customs.
+One significant aspect that influences work culture of india is the strong influence of traditions and customs.

 Traditions such as Guru-Shishya (teacher-disciple) relationships and the concept of "Gharana" (family lineage) create a sense of loyalty, interconnectedness, and long-lasting relationships within organizations.
 These traditions foster a collective mindset where teamwork and consensus-building are highly valued.